Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • smoked sausage,

-• hard cheese (it is better to cut both of them in advance),
+• hard cheese (it’s better to cut both in advance),

 • bread or sheet pita bread,